gtuja/GCL/_document/Specification/SoftwareRequirementSpecification/SWRS.md

 <summary><font size="5"><b>2.1.
 Gcl.Tcl</b></font></summary>

 - [TOC](#toc)
-- **[SWRS#004]** Gcl.Tcl is a package of types, events, interfaces and classes for UA.NET and Gcl.Tcl itself.
+- **[SWRS#004]** Gcl.Tcl is a package of types, interfaces, events, and classes for UA.NET and Gcl.Tcl itself.
-- **[SWRS#005]** Gcl.Tcl shall play an intermediary role in ths system with a system perspective point of view.
+- **[SWRS#005]** Gcl.Tcl shall play an intermediary role between UA.NET, Gcl.Tcl.Xxx.
 - **[SWRS#006]** Gcl.Tcl shall provide templates, i.e., Gcl.Tcl.Template, Gcl.Tcl.TemplateService, as a sample code.
 - **[SWRS#007]** For an example, if UA.NET needs some task feature of serial communication protocol service, e.g., Gcl.Tcl.TaskScpService.
 - **[SWRS#008]** Gcl.Tcl shall define a new task type, e.g., Gcl.Tcl.TaskType.ScpService.
 - **[SWRS#009]** UA.NET shall pass that type as a member of arguments, Gcl.Tcl.TclRegisterArgs, of s32TaskRegister in Gcl.Tcl.TaskManager interfaces.
-- **[SWRS#010]** From now on, UA.NET and Gcl.Tcl.TaskScpService are fully independent from each other, as long as they implement features defined in Gcl.Tcl for each other.
+- **[SWRS#010]** From now on, UA.NET and Gcl.Tcl.TaskScpService are fully independent from each other, as long as they implement interfaces defined in Gcl.Tcl for each other.
 - **[SWRS#011]** This concept is the heart of Gcl.Tcl, in other word, event driven design concept.
 - **[SWRS#012]** Additionally Gcl.Tcl.Task, Gcl.Tcl.TaskManager, and UA.NET shall be implemented as an **[event aggregator design pattern](https://martinfowler.com/eaaDev/EventAggregator.html)**.